-Walter was dispatched to the English border to recieve Robert the Bruce's wife and daughter Marjorie from their long captivity in England, and conducted them back to the Scottish Court.
+Walter was dispatched to the English border to receive Robert the Bruce's wife and daughter Marjorie from their long captivity in England and conducted them back to the Scottish Court.
 During Robert's campaign in Ireland he and Sir James Douglas managed government affairs and spent much time defending the Scottish Borders.

-Following the capture of Berwick-upon-Tweed from the English in 1318 he was given command of the town which, on 24 July 1319 was besieged by King Edward II of England.
+Following the capture of Berwick-upon-Tweed from the English in 1318, he was given command of the town which, on 24 July 1319 was besieged by King Edward II of England.
 Several of the siege engines were destroyed by the Scots' garrison and the Steward suddenly rushed in force from the town to drive off the enemy.
-In 1322, with Douglas and Thomas Randolph, he made an attempt to surprise the English King at Byland Abbey, near Malton, Yorkshire.
+In 1322, with Douglas and Thomas Randolph, he attempted to surprise the English King at Byland Abbey, near Malton, Yorkshire.
 Edward, however, escaped, pursued towards York by The Steward and 500 horsemen.

 Walter married Marjorie Bruce, the only daughter of Robert the Bruce by his first wife Isabella of Mar, in 1315.
 The king granted the Lordship of Largs to Walter, forfeited by John Balliol, he was also given the Farme Castle estate in Rutherglen, as well as other lands and the feudal barony of Bathgate, Linlithgowshire.
 Walter and Marjorie had one son, Robert, delivered by caesarian section, his mother failed to survive the ordeal, dying a few hours later.
 Following the death of his childless uncle, the Bruce's only son David Bruce, Robert Stewart succeeded to the throne of Scotland as King Robert II.